amigan/stillbox/README.md

 # stillbox

-A Golang scanner call server (`gordio`), with the Calls webapp.
+A Golang scanner call server.

 **NOTE**

 If this message is still here, the database schema *initial migration* and protobuf definitions are **still subject to change**.

-Once `gordio` is actually usable (but not necessarily feature-complete), I will remove this note, and start using DB migrations and protobuf best practices (i.e. not changing field numbers).
+Once `stillbox` is actually usable (but not necessarily feature-complete), I will remove this note, and start using DB migrations and protobuf best practices (i.e. not changing field numbers).